colinmichaellynch/ThresholdAssayR/README.md

 ## Reproducibility

 Most functions accept a `seed` argument.
 Set this argument to reproduce sampling sequences, simulated datasets, and power analyses.

-## License

-Add your preferred license here before uploading to GitHub.